"Quality Outdoor Living Since 1995"

 An attached cover mounts directly to your house using a ledger board, extending your roofline out over the patio.
 This is the most popular option we install — probably 70% of our projects.
 It creates a natural transition from indoor to outdoor space, and because it shares your home’s wall for support, it’s structurally efficient.

 The catch?
 Your home’s wall needs to be able to support the load.
 Older homes with certain siding or framing may need reinforcement.
-And because it’s physically attached to the house, it always requires a building permit — no exceptions.
+And because it’s physically attached to the house, it’s more likely to need a building permit — something we’ll sort out with you before we build.

 Freestanding Patio Covers